vbacollective/riff/README.md

 ## Professional Audio Routing

-Riff supports logical summing through 16 independent audio buses.
+Riff supports logical summing through named audio buses backed by dynamically sized bus state.
 Buses allow you to group related sounds, such as Music, SFX, UI, Voice, or Ambience, and control them as a single unit.

 This is more efficient and cleaner than iterating through active voices manually.
 It also enables mixer-like behavior such as lowering music during dialogue, muting UI sounds, soloing a bus for debugging, fading whole categories, or applying scene-wide effects.